StefFrustagli/the-italian-hangman-game/README.md

 ### As a developer, I expect:
 - To provide an easy and logical game dynamic.
 - To make the game as clear and simple to play as possible.
-- To provide some fun.
+- To provide some entertainment.
+- To provide a game challenging enough to keep the player interested.

 ## Planning
 ### Flowchart
 I created this flowchart when I was planning the logic for the game.
-Even though it is rough and does not contain all the passages, it has helped me with the development of the game dynamic.
+Even though it is rough, it has helped me with the development of the game dynamic.

 ![Draft flowchart](https://i.ibb.co/9Y6gmWv/my-screenshots-2023-11-18-at-18-19-32.png)